mcbridet/rttools/README.md

 **Tape Image Analyser**

-A CLI for analysing SIMH tape images, providing detailed information about tape structure, record formats, ANSI labels, and data signatures.
+A CLI tool for analysing SIMH tape images, providing detailed information about tape structure, record formats, ANSI labels, and data signatures.

+This was originally a web app (still exists for now at at [https://tapeinfo.tx.au](https://tapeinfo.tx.au)), but it has since been improve and ported into a tool for programmatic use.

 **Features:** Detects SIMH Extended Format markers and class bits, decodes ANSI tape labels, identifies record signatures, and offers configurable output verbosity.